BME-MIT-IET/iet-hf2021-nazsa-2/doc/non-functional-tests-doc.md

 <figure><img src="webpagetest.org_results.png"><figcaption>The results</figcaption></figure>

-Here the results were also promosing with the exception of Security.
+Here the results were also promising with the exception of Security.
 The used Javascript libraries were safe, however there were some missing HTTP security headers.
 The page listed some examples, to choose from.

 <figure><img src="webpagetest_security.png"><figcaption>Security issues</figcaption></figure>